 How can I pay my permit fees?

-If you apply in person at City Hall, you can pay your permit fees with cash, check or credit card (Visa or Mastercard).
+- In Person at City Hall with cash, check or credit card (Visa or Mastercard).

 What is a deposit?